 Our clubs, our community, our country and our world are seeing light at the end of the tunnel for the ongoing health crisis.
 But it has been a long road.
 We want to be sure every family understands that the financial security and health of your family comes first.
-If you are able to, please participate.
+If you are able, please participate.
 If you cannot, we support that decision.
-The Chicken Que committee is grateful for our 4-H community and the ongoing support that helps provide quality programs for our youth.
+The Chicken Que committee appreciates our community and the ongoing support that helps provide quality programs for our youth.